Rethinking Complex Queries on Knowledge Graphs with Neural Link Predictors: Missing proofs in the main paper

 \begin{lemma} With lemma~\ref{lem: subformula sentence}, if a $\efo$ query $\phi(y)$ has an acyclic query graph, then each of its constant entities should be a leaf node in the query graph. \end{lemma}

 \begin{proof} We prove by contradiction: if there exists node $a$ which is a non-leaf node but it is also a constant entity.
-Then we consider the sub-tree whose root is $a$, it represents an existential formula $\psi$ without a free variable, thus it is a sentence.
+Then we consider the sub-tree whose root is $a$, which represents an existential formula $\psi$ without a free variable (recall that the only free variable $y$ is the root of the whole tree), thus it is a sentence.
 By lemma~\ref{lem: subformula sentence}, we exclude this kind of query. \end{proof}

 Then we give the proof of Theorem~\ref{thm:reduce to TF}:

 \begin{proof} Considering query $\phi(y)$ whose query graph is acyclic, we compute the spanning tree of it by using the free variable $y$ as the root.
 Assumption~\ref{ass: reverse relation} ensures that each edge is from the child node to its parent node.
 With this representation, we prove the theorem by mathematical induction on the number of nodes in the query graph.